 She had teased me about this before — trying to get me to admit what everybody in town seemed to have figured out — the subject of the book my employer was writing.

-Millie and I chatted a bit more, then her father called up and she descended the ladder to go back to work.
+Millie and I chatted a bit more, then her father called up and she climbed down the ladder to go back to work.

-As I considered going downstairs and out to the nearest pay phone, to see if my employer had a different idea of my priorities, I heard a telephone ringing in the store below me.
+I considered going downstairs and out to the nearest pay phone, to see if my employer had a different idea of my priorities.
+But then I heard a telephone ringing in the store below me.
 It was answered, there was some muffled conversation, and then Millie’s head popped up through the trapdoor again.